Mohsnmonji/mohsnmonji.github.io/about-me.md

   </p>

   <p>
-    Broadly, my research program is concerned with elucidating how
+    Broadly, my research program is concerned with the ways in which
     <strong>social, economic, and structural determinants</strong> influence health outcomes and access to
     <strong>health care</strong> at the population level.
     My doctoral dissertation specifically examines the application of